 The Town is heavily reliant on taxes to support governmental activities.
-Taxes provided 64.3% of the Town's total governmental activities revenue.
-Local option sales tax accounts for 45.2% of tax revenues.
-Property taxes account for 28.7% and utility franchise fees account for 8.9% of tax revenues.
+Taxes provided 70.3% of the Town's total governmental activities revenue.
+Local Option Sales Tax ("LOST") accounts for 44.8% of tax revenues.
+Property taxes account for 32.7% and utility franchise fees account for 9.1% of tax revenues.
 The general economy and the Town businesses have a major impact on Town revenue streams.

-Special Purpose Local Option Sales Tax ("SPLOST") proceeds of \$756,651 accounts for largely all of the capital grants and contributions.
-Charges for services were down 8.8% over the previous year for governmental activities and were up 10.5 % for business-type activities for an overall increase of just under 7%.
+Special Purpose Local Option Sales Tax ("SPLOST") proceeds of \$408,423 account for largely all of the capital grants and contributions.
+Charges for services were down 33.8% over the previous year for governmental activities and were down 1.7% for business-type activities for an overall decrease of 7.4%.
+This decrease is largely attributed to the decrease in the governmental activities Charges for Services attributed to Judicial Programs decreasing.

-Governmental Activities program Expenses
+Governmental Activities Program Expenses